-The white grape comes from Greece from the island Santorini, Synonyms are Assirtico, Assyrtico, Asurtico, Asyrtico and Asyrtiko.
-It is believed that the variety (among many others) for the production of the famous Malvasia wines It was used as early as the 13th century by the Greek port Monemvasia shipped out or exported.
-According to the year 2011 DNA analysis exists one Parent-offspring relationship with the two varieties Gaidouria and Platani,
+The white grape variety comes from Greece from the island Santorini, Synonyms are Assirtico, Assyrtico, Asurtico, Asyrtico and Asyrtiko.
+It is believed that the variety (among many others) is famous for the production Malvasia wines was used by the Greek port as early as the 13th century Monemvasia were shipped or exported from.
+According to in 2011 DNA analysis there is one Parent-offspring relationship with the two varieties Gaidouria and Platani,

-The variety is mainly on Santorini grown, where it accounts for 70% of the stock.
-The vines are ungrafted planted and are in the traditional form of education Kouloura behaved.
-The shoots are circularly woven around the grapes in the form of a nest to protect the fruit from the wind.
-Here it is the main variety for the OPAP white wines, which are dry and made from sun-dried grapes Vinsanto be developed sweet.
-In the region Attica Due to its acidity, it is used as a blend of low-acid varieties Roditis and Savatiano because of its acidity, but it is also vinified independently.
+The variety is mainly based on Santorini grown where it accounts for 70% of the stock.
+The vines are ungrafted planted and are in the traditional upbringing form Kouloura behaved.
+The shoots are woven in a circle around the grapes in the form of a nest to protect the fruit from the wind.
+Here it is the main variety for the OPAP white wines, which are dry and made from sun-dried grapes Vinsanto be expanded sweetly.
+In the region Attica Because of its acidity, it becomes a blend of the low-acid varieties Roditis and Savatiano because of its acidity, but it is also vinified independently.
 It is also present in Chalkidike in the appellation Cotes de Meliton and up Peloponnese represented.
 In 2010, 902 hectares were recorded.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012